 As Hagar's pregnancy became evident, she began to be disrespectful of her mistress and Sarah in turn regarded Hagar with contempt.
 This led to mistreatment.
 Hagar ran away into the desert.
 Alone and far away from her homeland, she was on her way back to Egypt when she stopped to rest at a spring.
 Hagar wasn’t one of God's chosen people—Abraham’s descendants—but God chose to show Himself to her.
 The bible says the angel of the Lord found her in the desert.
 The angel of the Lord is thought to have been the pre-incarnate Jesus Christ.
 God Himself found Hagar and told her to return to Abraham and Sarah and to submit to them.
 He then gave her a promise - that she would have a son whose name would be Ishmael because the Lord heard of her misery.
 The Lord went on to tell her that a great nation would come from her son and in fact, Ishmael became the father of the Arab nation.

-She called God, El-Roi, meaning "he One who sees or looks after me."
-I'm sure that she must have felt like a very insignificant person who was not important to anyone as she ran into the desert.
-There are no insignificant people to God.
+Hagar called God, El-Roi, meaning "The One who sees or looks after me."
+As a mistreated servant, she must have felt like a very insignificant person—not important to anyone.
+To God there are no insignificant.
 The Lord proved to Hagar that He sees everyone.
 He sees our misery and He cares.